satoshinakamoto007/wallets/docs/part2_transactions.md

-# Part 2: Coins, Spends and Wallets in Chia
+# Part 2: Coins, Spends and Wallets

 This guide directly continues on from [part 1](./part1_basics.md) so if you haven't read that, please do so before reading this.